LMS-Community/lms-community.github.io/docs/getting-started/index.md

 Double click the downloaded package to launch the installation process in the macOS installer.

+!!! note
+    Sometimes macOS would refuse to open the installer, because the authenticity of the developer can't be confirmed.
+If that happens to you, open the installer using a right mouse click, then "Open".
+You might have to do this twice, as first time you'd stil be rejected.
+But the second time around you should be able to launch it anyway.

 ### Install using Docker

 See [lmscommunity/logitechmediaserver](https://hub.docker.com/r/lmscommunity/logitechmediaserver) on Docker hub.

 ## Configure

 Now you should be able to browse to http://yourserver:9000 and begin configuring the Logitech Media Server.
 Congrats, you're all finished!